Nonunique Ergodicity on the Boundary of Outer space: Introduction

 \section{Introduction}

 Given a complete hyperbolic surface $S$ of finite area and a fixed geodesic lamination $\Lambda$ on $S$, one can consider the space of measures transverse to $\Lambda$.
 This space of measures naturally has the structure of a simplicial cone, and so, when considered projectively, sits as a simplex inside the boundary of the Teichm\"{u}ller space of the surface, $\mathcal{PML}(S)$.
 The vertices of this simplex are exactly the projective classes of ergodic measures which are transverse to $\Lambda$.
 The most interesting case to consider is when $\Lambda$ is a \emph{filling} geodesic lamination.
 In \cite{gabai2009almost}, Gabai shows that given $k$ nonisotopic pairwise disjoint simple closed curves on $S$, one can construct a filling geodesic lamination on $S$ which admits $k$ distinct projective classes of ergodic measures.
-On the other hand, Lenzhen and Masur \cite{LM2010criteria} show that any filling geodesic lamination on $S$ which admits $k$ projective classes of ergodic measures can be approximated by a sequence of multicurves with $k$ simple closed curve components.
+On the other hand, Levitt~\cite{levitt1983} shows that the number of pants curves on $S$ gives the upper bound of the number of ergodic measures supported on noncompact leaves of a foliation on $S$ using a cohomological argument.
+Moreover, Lenzhen and Masur \cite{LM2010criteria} show that any filling geodesic lamination on $S$ which admits $k$ projective classes of ergodic measures can be approximated by a sequence of multicurves with $k$ simple closed curve components.
 It then follows that the maximal number of distinct projective classes of ergodic measures transverse to a filling geodesic lamination on $S$ is precisely the number of curves in a pants decomposition of $S$.

 In this paper, we investigate the corresponding question for trees in the boundary of Culler--Vogtmann's Outer space, $CV_n$ \cite{culler1986moduli}.
 The boundary of $CV_n$ consists of the set of \textit{very small $F_n$-trees} which are either not free or not discrete.
 For such $F_n$-trees, the most interesting case to consider is when the tree is \textit{arational}, meaning the restriction of the $F_n$ action to any proper free factor is free and discrete.
 On the other hand, the $F_n$-trees come equipped with a natural length measure.
 Projective classes of length measures on an $F_n$-tree form a simplex in $\partial CV_n$, with vertices of this simplex corresponding to ergodic ones.
 When the simplex is a point, we say $T$ is \textbf{uniquely ergometric}.
 The first examples of nonuniquely ergometric arational trees, not dual to a measured lamination on a surface, were constructed by Martin \cite{martin1997nonuniquely}.
 The first systematic study on the nonunique ergometricity of $F_n$-trees was done by Guirardel \cite[Corollary 5.4]{guirardel2000dynamics}.
 We estimate the maximum nonunique ergometricity for arational trees. \begin{MAINTHM} For $n \ge 5$, the maximal number of projective classes of ergodic length functions on an arational $F_n$-tree is in the interval $[2n-6,2n-1]$. \end{MAINTHM}